WebDev-Guild/webdev-guild.github.io/apprentice/webdev/safety.md

 ## Requirements

-- Contact your mentor and summarize these principles
+- Summarize these principles on the `#requirements` Discord channel to show you have passed this requirement off.
 - Pledge to follow these principles to keep yourself and others safe online.